redbo/bertin/README.md

 This is an experimental Swift object server written in Go.

-The functional tests all pass on SAIO.
+It is incomplete, but the Swift functional tests all pass on a SAIO.